Introduction to Fraud Detection Algorithms in Machine Learning

 Need for the Fraud Detection Machine Learning Algorithms

 Human beings always search for methods, tools, or techniques that reduce the human effort for performing a certain task efficiently.
 In Machine Learning, algorithms are designed in such a way that they try to learn by themselves using past experience.
 After learning from the past experience, the algorithms become quite capable of reacting and responding to conditions for which they are not explicitly programmed.
 So, Machine Learning helps a lot when it comes to fraud detection.
-It tries to identify hidden patterns that help in detecting a fraud which is not been previously recognized.
+It tries to identify hidden patterns that help in detecting fraud which has not been previously recognized.
 Also, its computation is fast as compared to the traditional rule-based approaches.

 Why do we use Machine Learning in Fraud Detection?